Contact Us for a Free Consultation (213) 542-0979

 Assault with a Firearm – Penal Code 245 (a)(2) PC

-Penal Code 245(a)(2) PC assault with a firearm is a closely related offense and this statute is used by prosecutors when someone specifically used a firearm:
+Penal Code 245(a)(2) PC assault with a firearm is a closely related offense, and this statute is used by prosecutors when someone specifically uses a gun:

 • a misdemeanor conviction will require a minimum of six months in a county jail, but there is no minimum jail sentence for a PC 245(a)(1);